Buyer GuideOperator playbook

 If POS sync is batched, the closed-loop math runs on stale inputs.
 The recommendations are off.
 The auto-POs are wrong.
 The buyer loses trust in the system and reverts to spreadsheets.
 The product fails operationally even if it's technically connected.

-LineNow's architectural commitment: POS events drive the loop in real time, so every recommendation and every auto-PO reflects what's actually happening.
-This is why the trade-off table above is structured the way it is — sync speed isn't a feature, it's a structural requirement for the rest of the product to work.
+LineNow's architectural commitment: POS events or scheduled sales sync drive the loop at the freshest cadence each channel supports, so recommendations and auto-PO rules reflect what is actually happening instead of a stale spreadsheet.
+This is why the trade-off table above is structured the way it is — sync cadence isn't a minor feature, it is a structural requirement for the rest of the product to work.

 Where each platform genuinely beats LineNow